danaildimovv/Maze/README.md

 # Run Instructions

-Navigate to the game directory and run "python playgame.py" in the console \n Enjoy !
+Navigate to the game directory and run "python playgame.py" in the console